lhupfeldt/jenkinsflow/README.md

 See INSTALL.md for installation.
 See demo/... for some usage examples.
-I don't test on Hudson, but patches are welcome.
+I don't test continuously on Hudson, but patches are welcome.